FOR THE PERFECT VIEW

 If you look at a picture, you want to look at it without being disturbed.
 Hardly anything can be as disturbing as reflections in the glass surface - be it with or without passepartout or even with a frame with integrated spacer between picture and glass.
 It is worth taking a closer look at the glass selection:

 The effect of reflections can be observed particularly clearly when, for example, a window or a lamp is positioned opposite an image.
 Especially in this case, the finely matt white glass on one side is our tip as picture glass to reduce reflections.
-In this case, the anti-reflective museum glass can reduce reflections despite the optical coating, but it cannot completely block them out.
-If the "window problem" does not exist, then the museum glasses are the first choice for the anti-reflective coating of your picture in the frame.
+In this case, the anti-reflective glass can reduce reflections despite the optical coating, but it cannot completely block them out.
+If the "window problem" does not exist, then the glass for museums is the first choice for the anti-reflective coating of your picture in the frame.

 A picture should be seen as unaltered as possible.
 This is especially true for the authentic representation of colors.
 Thus each picture glass offers a good view at first sight - with a trained eye and the love for details, however, there are remarkable differences in the self-coloring of picture glasses.
 Because glass is not identical to glass and there is picture glass for perfectly original colors cheaper than you might think.